-To Our Patients - We commit to providing quality health care that is caring, prompt and cost effective.
+To Our Patients, Clients, and Members - We commit to providing quality health care and health plan coverage that is caring, prompt and cost-effective.

-To Each Other - We commit to treating all employees with respect and giving them opportunities to develop professionally as part of a team.
+To Each Other - We commit to treating all team members with respect and providing opportunities to develop professionally as part of a team.

-To Our Third-Party Payors - We commit to dealing with our third-party payors in a way that honors our contracts and reflects our shared concern for quality and cost-effective health care.
+To Our Third-Party Payors - We commit to working with our third-party payors in a way that honors our contracts and reflects our shared concern for quality and cost-effective health care.

-To Our Regulators - We commit to complying with rules, regulations and sound business practices.
+To Our Regulators - We commit to complying with rules, regulations, and sound business practices.
 We commit to living by the Code of Conduct.

-To Our Joint Venture Partners - We commit to managing our jointly-owned businesses in a way that reflects the mission and values of each of our organizations.
+To Our Joint Venture Partners - We commit to managing our jointly-owned businesses in a way that reflects the mission and values of our organizations.

-To the Communities We Serve - We commit to knowing the needs of the communities we serve and to providing them with high-quality, cost-effective health care.
+To the Communities We Serve - We commit to knowing the needs of the communities we serve and providing them with high-quality, cost-effective health care.